o7-Fire/Achievements/README.md

 - influencing mindustry in some way
 - gained access in io's ssh and managed to delete everything
 - uuid banned 100+
-- somehow get admin on tk, and io
+- somehow get admin on tk and spawned 9000 eradicators
 - manage to stall tk server for 4 hour
 # General